We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Highest Earning Starting Salaries

 Positions in the STEM industries (science, technology, engineering, and math) tend to have the highest starting salaries for new graduates.
-These fields have been in high demand for years, and they continue to be so now.
+These fields have been in high demand for years and continue to be so now.

 Other positions with a high starting salary include finance, construction, architecture, and business.
 Here's a comparison table for the top 15 starting jobs by salary: